Founded in 1930, the Institute for Advanced Study (IAS) is one

 pipelines by providing appropriate analysis and actionable support

-to inform prospect strategies.
+to inform prospect strategies, including participating in regular

 - Track the development of the donor relationship through a